learn-co-curriculum/phase-3-active-record-associations-introduction/README.md

 classes that can represent SQL records.
 Active Record is like an automation and simplification of those concepts.

-Active Record is the interface that gives you to link the database to your application.
+Active Record is the interface that gives you the tools to link a database to your application.
 It lets you structure your data models in a logical and nearly plain-English way.